Skip to content

 Avignon (25 minutes), Vaucluse

-Le Petit Roulet is a 16th-century fortified mas in the Vaucluse, 25 minutes from Avignon, with multi-space ceremony flow across the courtyard, garden, and outbuildings.
-5 bedrooms sleep 13 in the main building with additional outbuilding capacity.
-Couples planning 80-120 guest weddings with strong Avignon-area logistics (TGV from Paris at 2 hours 40 minutes) get this list's most accessible Provençal entry at €8,000 starting price + 16th-C architectural depth.
-The 16th-century fortified architecture sets a style distinct from the typical 17th-19th-century list properties; couples drawn to medieval-stone wedding-photography aesthetics find this list's clearest pre-Renaissance positioning here.
+Le Petit Roulet is a 16th-century fortified mas in the Vaucluse, 25 minutes from Avignon, with a multi-space ceremony flow across courtyard, garden, and outbuildings.
+Five bedrooms sleep 13 in the main building, with additional outbuilding capacity.
+Couples planning 80-120 guest weddings with strong Avignon-area logistics (TGV from Paris at 2 hours 40 minutes) get an accessible Provençal entry at €8,000 alongside genuine 16th-century architectural depth and a rare pre-Renaissance, medieval-stone setting for photography.

 Why We Love It

-16th-C fortified mas + 25-min from Avignon + multi-space ceremony flow.
+A 16th-century fortified mas 25 minutes from Avignon with a multi-space ceremony flow.

 Max Guests